 Being overdue to have a baby means different things to people.
 Some pregnant women will be quite relaxed about it, confident that the baby will come in its own sweet time.
 Others are anxious, waiting nervously for something, anything to happen.
-Midwives and doctors can have different views as well, and even opposing views on the need to induce an overdue pregnancy.
+Maternity care providers can have different views as well, and even opposing views on the need to induce an overdue pregnancy.

-When you are 42 weeks pregnant, you will find your health care provider will check and re-check the accuracy of your due date.
+When you are 42 weeks pregnant, you will find your maternity care provider will check and re-check the accuracy of your due date.
 This is done by checking the first day of your last normal period as well as your ultrasound findings.
 You may have a vaginal examination this week so the suitability of your cervix for labour can be assessed.
 If your baby’s head has engaged and is applying pressure to your cervix it is likely that this will be thinning and starting to dilate.
-Your midwife or doctor may even try to stretch the cervix a little and strip the membranes from around your baby’s head.
+Your maternity care provider may even try to stretch the cervix a little and strip the membranes from around your baby’s head.
 This will help to release prostaglandins from your cervix, as these chemicals play an important role in commencing contractions.

 It is important that you are being monitored carefully if you do get to 42 weeks of pregnancy.
 Biophysical profiles and regular CTG’s (Cardiotocographs) are commonly recommended.
 The placenta is unlikely to be working as effectively as it was a few weeks ago and it is important that it is still able to support your baby efficiently.

 - You are likely to have problems with swelling this week.
 Your ankles and feet look puffy and it may be hard to walk any distance or stay on your feet for too long.

 - Swelling may trouble you in your vulval region as well and there will be a general heaviness and feeling of congestion in your pelvis.
 The baby is likely to be sitting down low and you are very much aware of having approximately 4kg+ (baby, placenta and amniotic fluid) of solid mass just waiting to get out.